 PAL is a supportive and confidential space to practise your language skills and ask questions you don't want to ask your language teacher.
 Sessions are informal and fun, allowing attendees to learn and grow in confidence through language games, listening to music, watching clips from films or TV shows or simply having conversations with other language learners.
 There are also lots of opportunities for you to cover things you’re struggling with as you get to grips with the language.

-This PAL scheme is supported by the Foreign Languages team and the SU to give language lovers additional practice opportunities.
+This PAL scheme is supported by the Languages team and the SU to give language lovers additional practice opportunities.
 All language learners are welcome, whether you are learning alongside your course, at home or started before university.
 Sessions are available in: